yukikitayama/docker/installation.md

 Use `--san` Subject Alternative Name (SAN) if you want to use the self-signed certificate when you install UCP.

+Use `https://<ucp-manager-url>/_ping` as endpoint to check the health of a single UCP manager node

 ## Docker daemon

 Set configuration options in `/etc/docker/daemon.json` to configure daemon flags and environment variables for Docker